DataDog/documentation/content/en/continuous_integration/quality_gates/_index.md

 ## Traceability

-You can view information about who created, modified, and deleted Quality Gates rules using Datadog's [Audit Trail][3] product.
+You can view information about who created, modified, and deleted Quality Gates rules in [Audit Trail][3].

 ## Limitations during beta